-As of now, Spring 2021, here in New York we are working to bring people together to fight the privatization of public housing developments.
-Recently, there is a partial victory—the scaling back of NYCHA CEO Greg Russ’s initial plan to privatize all remaining 110,000 units NYCHA (New York City Public Housing Authority) to 25,000 units under the notorious “Blueprint” (section 18) housing plan.
+In New York tenants are coming together to fight the privatization of public housing developments.
+In 2021, there was a partial victory—the scaling back of NYCHA CEO Greg Russ’s initial plan to privatize all remaining 110,000 units NYCHA (New York City Public Housing Authority) to 25,000 units under the notorious “Blueprint” (section 18) housing plan.
 This retreat by Privatization Czar Russ followed a month of outrage in protests and media throughout New York City.
 In 2022, the bill, sponsored by Brooklyn State Senator Julia Salazar, passed in Albany under a new name: “Public Housing Preservation Trust.”
 While this year the Trust plans to privatize 25,000 units, this number will be revisited annually, and it could decide to privatize all of NYCHA in just a few years.

 People from the president of the US to the leading bankers in NY to the hopeful candidates in upcoming elections all are paying empty lip-service to “affordable housing” while selling out this housing to their true “stake-holders” – real-estate developers and Wall Street.

 Please contact us for further discussions, protests, and to join to build a city-wide and national movement against the forces of gentrification and displacement.

-We can be reached at firstname.lastname@example.org or 646-780-9657 or via our social media (@theUFAD)
+We can be reached by email firstname.lastname@example.org, call/text at 646-450-3880, or via our social media @theUFAD.